CIEMAT-Neutrino/SCINT/docs/Macros.md

 ### 02AnaProcesss <a ID="process"></a>

-This macro will process the {Pedestal, Peak} variables for the ADC are computed and saved in .npz files.
+This macro will process the {`Pedestal`, `Peak`} variables for the ADC are computed and saved in `.npz` files.
 You will see as terminal output the saved files.
-By default the saving is set to force = True and so if you pre-process files that already existed they will be overwritten.
-However, we delete the RawKeys from the my_runs dictionary to save computing time (RawInfo don’t change).
+By default, the saving is set to `force = True` and so if you pre-process files that already existed they will be overwritten.
+However, we delete the `RawKey`s from the `my_runs` dictionary to save computing time (`RawInfo` don’t change).

 ```python
 for run, ch in product(np.asarray(user_input["runs"]).astype(str),np.asarray(user_input["channels"]).astype(str)):